buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcHeatExchangerTypeEnum.md

 # IfcHeatExchangerTypeEnum

-Enumeration defining the typical types of heat exchangers.
+Enumeration defining the typical types of heat exchangers.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x.